-- Shows the legenday flight and fall of St. Anthony.
+• The left panel portrays the legendary flight and the fall of St. Anthony.
+In the sky, the saint is brought down by a host of demons.
 Below, is the saint's grotto (or a brothel), carved within a hill in the shape of a man on all fours, whose backside forms the entrance.
 An impious procession is directed towards the latter, led by a demon wearing holy vestments and by a deer.
-In the foreground is a tired-out Anthony, supported after the fall by a monk and a layman; the latter has been traditionally identified as Bosch himself. - Under the bridge which crosses an icy lake are three figures, one of which is a monk reading a letter.
+In the foreground is a tired-out Anthony, supported after the fall by a monk and a layman; the latter has been traditionally identified as Bosch himself.
+Under the bridge which crosses an icy lake are three figures, one of which is a monk reading a letter.
 Also on the lake is a demon bird with skates: its beak holds a cartouche with the word "fat".
-This could be a reference to the simony scandal (the act of selling church offices and roles).
+This could be a reference to the simony scandal.